 Think about every personal interaction you look forward to.
 One thing most common in all of them is that you have met them before (online or offline) and liked them.
 Research shows this holds for recruitment decisions too.

-Research says that people tend to favor institutions that have actively engaged with them before.
+Research says that students tend to favor institutions that have actively engaged with them before.
 (Source: Hanover Research)

 Students have many questions while looking for prospective colleges or courses, as this experience is new to them.